Publications on HIPAA and HITECH Rules and Regulations

 The Strategic Management team has been helping organizations with HIPAA compliance issues since the initial draft of the Security and Privacy Rules.
 The Firm offers HIPAA advisory services, training materials and courses, assessments, interim Privacy Officers and Security Officers, and more.

-If you have any other questions or would like more information, you can call Catie Heindel, our lead HIPAA consultant, at (847) 256-2323 or you can click here to get in touch with Ms. Heindel online.
+If you have any other questions or would like more information, you can call Catie Heindel, our lead HIPAA consultant, at (847) 256-2323 or you can click here to fill out our online contact form.